 Didn’t get seated til after 9pm but SO worth it for the tuna!

 I fancy myself an eternal optimist, so I wouldn’t say I was pessimistic about it.
 I was definitely still insanely excited to visit this incredible place, but realistic about the conditions before I even got there.
-Having reasonably “low” expectations for Cinque Terre in summer made it so much sweeter when things turned out better than I’d hoped.
+Having reasonably “low” expectations for Cinque Terre in July made it so much sweeter when things turned out better than I’d hoped.

 For instance, I was shocked to find myself completely alone while hiking certain parts of the Sentiero Azzurro from Corniglia to Vernazza.
 Much less surprised, however, to find the beach at Monterosso completely packed later that afternoon.
 It worked out well, though, because we found ourselves some flat rocks just off the beach to spread out on instead, and close enough to make periodic runs to the beach bar to refill our cups with aperol spritz.
 Bliss!